Anamura/Anamura/README.md

 🚀 Hello, I’m Python Developer.

+  I use the name main for main branch in my repos.

-🏑  I’m looking to collaborate on project which makes working with tools more easier.
+  I’m looking to collaborate on project which makes working with tools more easier.

 💬  Follow me: @anna.myravyova@facebook.com.